 Your Guides will meet you at 4pm at the San Carlos de Bariloche Airport (BRC) or 5pm at Las Marianas Hotel.

-The spectacular Inn is tucked away in the Patagonian Andes.
+The spectacular lodge is tucked away in the Patagonian Andes.

 Upon arrival, our chef will greet us with a homemade “picada” (snacks!) to help recover from your travels.

 After settling in, we’ll tour the facilities and build our bikes.
-If you’re keen, you can take your bike out for a sweet warm up ride around the Inn property.
+If you’re keen, you can take your bike out for a sweet warm up ride around the lodge property.

 This evening, we’ll feast over a delicious dinner, get to know each other a little and talk about the epic rides that lay ahead!